About Breast Reconstruction

 The Women's Health and Cancer Rights Act (WHCRA) of 1998 requires that insurance plans covering mastectomies also cover breast reconstruction surgery.
-If you have health insurance, someone from Just The Right Curves will help you understand your policy and benefits.
+If you have health insurance, someone from Plastic Surgery Institute of Utah will help you understand your policy and benefits.
 We will also help you submit any needed information to your insurance.

 Which technique is right for me?